 Besides being an artsy area to relax and have lunch or fika at, at Röda Sten Konsthall you can see exhibitions and performances by both Swedish and international artists.
 The admission is 40kr for adults and free for everyone under 25 years.
 You find the opening times here.

 Take the free ferry from Stenpiren to Lindholmspiren (the one with a green flag) and walk from the ferry stop all the way to Eriksberg.
 Eriksberg is an area on Hisingen island in Gothenburg where for over a century the area was dominated by shipbuilding.
-Then a crisis in the 1970s destroyed the industry and the area has been rebuilt into a modern neighbourhood.
-The apartment prices are some of the highest in the city here and one of the highlights of Eriksberg is the Eriksberg crane, 84-metre high gantry crane, which stands as a remnant of the area’s shipbuilding past.
+Then a crisis in the 1970s destroyed the industry and the area has been rebuilt into a modern neighborhood.
+The apartment prices are some of the highest in the city here and one of the highlights of Eriksberg is the Eriksberg crane, 84-meter high gantry crane, which stands as a remnant of the area’s shipbuilding past.

 20. The East Indiaman Götheborg III

 The ship is a replica of the East Indiaman or Götheborg I that sank outside Gothenburg in 1745, after only three journeys to China.
-The ship crashed into a rock and remained stranded, while most of its cargo, consisting of tea, porcelain, spices and silk was salvaged.
+The ship crashed into a rock and remained stranded, while most of its cargo, consisting of tea, porcelain, spices, and silk was salvaged.
 You can book a tour of the ship and take part of everything from knot-tying lessons to stories of the ship’s past.
 Make sure to visit soon though, as the ship now has a new owner and will soon sail away to another place.